On Debreu-Koopmans Theorem for Additively Decomposed Quasiconvex Functions with Applications: Preliminaries and Basic Definitions

 \begin{definition} Let $h: \mathbb{R}^{n} \rightarrow \mathbb{R}$ be function and $\overline{x} \in {\rm argmin}_{\mathbb{R}^{n}}\,h$.
 Then $h$ is (strongly) star quasiconvex with modulus $\gamma \geq 0$ with respect to $\overline{x}$ if

-A function $h$ is strongly star quasiconcave if $-h$ is strongly star quasiconvex. \end{definition} We note immediately that when $\gamma > 0$, strongly star quasiconvex functions has an unique minimizer, i.e., in this case, we simple say that $h$ is strongly star quasiconvex with modulus $\gamma > 0$.
+A function $h$ is strongly star quasiconcave if $-h$ is strongly star quasiconvex. \end{definition} We note immediately that when $\gamma > 0$, strongly star quasiconvex functions has an unique minimizer, i.e., in this case, we simple say that $h$ is strongly star quasiconvex with modulus $\gamma > 0$ (without refering to a specific point $\overline{x}$).